forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

   * **Description**: The maximum number of days for which your data can be retained.
 Remove this entry if it is not needed.
   * **Valid values**: Integer, number of days.

+    *Tip*: The rule must include a minimum_retention, maximum_retention or both.